Best Cat Trees 2026: 14 Compared (9 Sources)

 The Frisco 65-in XXL Heavy Duty is purpose-built for bigger breeds like Maine Coons, Ragdolls, and Norwegian Forest Cats.
 With reinforced heavy-duty construction, oversized platforms, and a 4.8/5 rating across nearly 3,000 Chewy reviews, it handles large cats with confidence.
 Three sisal scratching posts and a thick baseboard keep the entire structure stable during vigorous play.
 For even heavier duty solid-wood construction, Catster's 2026 Maine Coon roundup names the Frisco 70-in Real Carpet Wood Cat Tree (68 lbs assembled, solid wood posts) as the overall best for Maine Coons specifically. [src3, src7]

-New to the 2026 roundup, the SHA CERLIN 81-Inch Multi-Level Tall Cat Tree has emerged as a top-rated XXL option with a 4.8-star Amazon rating and a 33-pound weight capacity — enough for even the largest Maine Coons or Ragdolls.
+The SHA CERLIN 81-Inch Multi-Level Tall Cat Tree is a top-rated XXL option with a 4.8-star Amazon rating and a 33-pound weight capacity — enough for even the largest Maine Coons or Ragdolls.
+Now down to ~$110 (from ~$140 earlier in 2026), it offers the best price-per-foot value in the XXL tier.
 Six levels, wider-than-standard top perches, a hammock, multiple sisal posts, and a wide reinforced base make it stable despite its height.
 Better built than the similarly priced Feandrea 81.1-Inch for heavier individual cats, though the Feandrea still wins on multi-cat capacity.
-Requires 8-foot ceilings or taller. [src1, src7]
+Requires 8-foot ceilings or taller. [src1, src7, src9]

 Best for Multi-Cat Homes: Frisco 72-in Faux Fur Cat Tree (~$95) — Check price